suncoast-devs/handbook/meta/legacy/pages/useful-console-commands.md

 Generally, you need to run this command when dealing with project setups or to use new tools

-### yarn

-> yarn [command][parameters]

-- What does it do?

-Yarn is a package manager for node just like `npm`.
-Usually web projects use one tool or the other.

-- When do use yarn?

-We will be using `yarn` when creating front end applications.

 ### app-app

 > app-app _project-name_